Uses of hydrofluorocarbons (HFCs) - the most common type of F gas - that are not included in the phase down and do not count towards your quota.

 - to etch semiconductor material (for example, plasma etching)

 - to clean chemicals vapour deposition chambers in semiconductor manufacturing

 You must store HFCs in a container labelled for these uses.

 HFCs are also exempt from the phase down if you:

 - export HFCs from the UK in bulk

 Selling to a third party

-These exemptions do not apply if you sell to a third party, even if the HFCs end up being used for an exempt activity.
+You have to sell the F gas directly to the business or organisation that these exemptions apply to.
+These exemptions do not apply if you sell to a business or organisation that is not carrying out these exempt activities, even if the HFCs end up being used for an exempt activity.